Polangui General Comprehensive High School

-Polangui General Comprehensive High School (PGCHS) is the flagship secondary school of the municipality of Polangui and one of the leading schools in the province of Albay.
+Polangui General Comprehensive High School (PGCHS) is the flagship secondary school of the municipality of Polangui in the province of Albay.
 It has an average population of 4,000 students.
 PGCHS has seven present curricula.
 It is located along the Buhi-Polangui Road at Purok Earth, Centro Occidental, Polangui, Albay; having a total service area of 48,708 square meters.
 It is 39.1 kilometers away from the Department of Education (DepEd) Albay Division Office.

 PGCHS is a cluster center for all private and public schools in the municipalities of Polangui, Oas, Libon, the city of Ligao and Bato, Camarines Sur.
 It is also one of the 54 regional leader schools in the country.
-As a leader school, it serves as a center for training and development of materials and staff in Home Management, Information Technology, Communication Arts, Sciences, and Social Studies.
+It serves as a center for training and development of materials and staff in Home Management, Information Technology, Communication Arts, Sciences, and Social Studies.

 History

 Polangui General Comprehensive High School began as the Albay High School of Polangui (AHSP).
 It was one of four high schools in the province of Albay when it opened in 1948.
-The others were Guinobatan High School (now Marcial O. Raola Memorial School), Legazpi High School (now Bicol University College of Education Integrated Laboratory School), and Tabaco High School (now Tabaco National High School).
+The others were Albay High School–Guinobatan (now Marcial O. Rañola Memorial School), Albay High School (now Bicol University College of Education Integrated Laboratory School), and Albay High School–Tabaco (now Tabaco National High School).
 The initial enrollment was 234 students, with nine teachers, a clerk, and a janitor.
 Mr. Sisenando Reantaso was the school's first principal.
-Mr. Victor Pineda took over as principal in 1953.

 AHSP held classes in the municipal building and a rented house for about two years.
 Following that, it purchased property in Barangay Centro Occidental, on the Buhi-Polangui provincial road leading to Barangay Lidong.
 The site was a 66,607 square meter lot purchased from Mr. Eleuterio Basquiez with funds raised by the PTA through municipal council representation in accordance with Resolution No. 76 passed on August 14, 1953.
 On September 3, 1953, the Provincial Government validated the sale through Resolution No. 141.

 Under the authority of Resolution No. 93 approved November 13, 1956 by the municipal council of Polangui, duly certified and concurred with by the Division Superintendent of Schools, Pastor Escalante, on February 12, 1959, 17,899 square meters (Lot 2) provided campus for the School for Philippine Craftsmen (now Bicol University Polangui Campus).

 Mrs. Aurora R. Encisa was the principal from 1963 to 1980.
 On June 18, 1964, President Diosdado P. Macapagal signed Republic Act 3993 into law, converting AHSP into Polangui General Comprehensive High School (PGCHS), a national secondary school.
 The "new" school was modeled after comprehensive high schools in Detroit, Michigan, United States.
-It was to be a community school with a diverse curriculum aimed at meeting the diverse interests and needs of both students and the community.
 Mrs. Encisa was also in charge when PGCHS held its first extension classes in Ponso, Polangui in 1965.